leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: dryeyes-dryeyessupport_contactlens-cornearefractive
 - Can dry eye syndrome affect my ability to wear contact lenses?
+- can i use contacts if i have dry eyes
 - What are the restrictions for contact lens use if I have dry eye syndrome?
 - Do doctors allow patients to wear contact lenses if they have dry eyes?
 - What kind of contact lenses go well with eye dryness?